 I am a Professor in the Department of Political Science at The Pennsylvania State University.
 I received my Ph.D. in 2004 from New York University.
 I also studied at Sciences Po (l’Institut d’études politiques de Paris) and the University of Chicago.

 I study political institutions, with a particular interest in coalition formation.
 My early research and first book, The Logic of Pre-Electoral Coalition Formation, examines the determinants and consequences of electoral alliances in parliamentary democracies.
-I am currently working on a book project that draws together some more recent work on the post-election government formation process in Europe, as well as a book on multi-level elections.
+My most recent book is about Multi-level Electoral Politics, and I am currently working on a book project on post-election government formation processes in Europe.

 I’ve also published a textbook with a couple of colleagues, Principles of Comparative Politics.
 Much of my work focuses on advanced industrialized democracies but my graduate students are working hard on broadening my knowledge to other areas.